RefurbishedCommodore/Commodore128/Artwork 310381 (Rev 9)/Ser. No. DA 4 354432/README.md

 ## Cleaning the keyboard PCB

 The keyboard PCB is a Mitsumi C-128F 56 7565 / TW-15 94HB.
 All contact pads are covered with a layer of carbon.
-To clean the PCB no isopropanol is used since this can damage the carbon pads.
+No isopropanol is used to clean the PCB, as this can damage the carbon pads.
 Instead, distilled water is used on a soft paper towel to clean the PCB.

 <p align="center">
     <img src="Images/Keyb_14.jpeg" alt="Description" width="1000">